openbmc/openbmc/upstream-layers/yocto-docs/documentation/migration-guides/migration-5.1.rst

     S = "${UNPACKDIR}"

 Any :term:`WORKDIR` references where files from :term:`SRC_URI` are referenced should be changed to :term:`S`.
-These are commonly in :ref:`ref-tasks-compile`, :ref:`ref-tasks-compile`, :ref:`ref-tasks-install` and :term:`LIC_FILES_CHKSUM`.
+These are commonly in :ref:`ref-tasks-configure`, :ref:`ref-tasks-compile`, :ref:`ref-tasks-install` and :term:`LIC_FILES_CHKSUM`.

 :term:`WORKDIR` references in recipes